Limitations and challenges of NMT

 NMT models aren’t really “thinking” or reasoning.
 They’re just predicting the most likely next word based on patterns.
 This means that they don’t actually understand the world or the meaning behind the text the way a human does.

-It can reflect biases in the data
+It can reflect biases in data

 If the training data includes biased or stereotypical language (and it often does), the model can repeat those same biases in its translations.
 This is still a big challenge in the context of fairness and ethical use of neural machine translation technology.